AgrouNoureddine/AGROU-Noureddine/README.md

 ## About Me

 I'm a cybersecurity engineering student based in Morocco, with a specialized technician diploma and real hands-on experience in web application penetration testing.
-I believe that the best way to defend systems is to think like an attacker — and I've been training myself to do exactly that.
+I'm interested in both offensive and defensive security — from finding vulnerabilities through pentesting and bug bounty, to monitoring and responding to threats in a SOC environment.

 My internship at ONCF gave me my first taste of real-world pentesting.
 Since then, I haven't stopped.
 I practice on platforms, read writeups, hunt bugs, and document everything I learn.